AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. index:: version control
 .. index:: menu

-You can access basic VCS operations through the VCS menu.
-Most of these functions act on the current selection: the selected items in the VCS Explorer if it is present, the currently selected file editor, or the currently selected item in the :guimenu:`Tools->Views->Files` menu.
+Access basic VCS operations through the VCS menu.
+Most of these functions act on the current selection: the selected items in the :guilabel:`VCS Explorer` if present, the currently selected file editor, or the currently selected item in the :menuselection:`Tools --> Views --> Files` menu.
 In most cases, the VCS contextual menu offers more control of VCS operations.
-:ref:`The_Version_Control_Contextual_Menu`.
+See :ref:`The_Version_Control_Contextual_Menu`.

 *Explorer*

-  Open or raise the VCS Explorer. :ref:`The_VCS_Explorer`.
+  Open or raise the :guilabel:`VCS Explorer`.
+See :ref:`The_VCS_Explorer`.

 *Update all projects*

   Update the source files in the current project and all imported subprojects.

 *Query status for all projects*

   Query the status of all files in the project and all imported subprojects.

 *Create tag...*

   Create a tag or branch tag starting from a specific root directory.
 The name of the tag is a simple name.

 *Switch tag...*

   Switch the local copy to a specific tag.
 The name of the tag depends on the external VCS used.
-For CVS this this the simple tag name, for Subversion the tag must conform to the default repository layout.
-For a branch tag this is `/branches/<tag_name>/<root_dir>`.
+For CVS this is a simple tag name and for Subversion the tag must conform to the default repository layout, which, for a branch tag, is `/branches/<tag_name>/<root_dir>`.

 For a description of the other entries in the VCS menu, see :ref:`The_Version_Control_Contextual_Menu` below.